dylanwal/BigSMILES/log.md

 ## V 0.0.3

-1) Introduces `BondDescriptorAtom`.
+1) Introduces `BondDescriptorBond`.
     * This is effectively the same as `BondDescriptor` was previously.
-Now `BondDescriptor` unique within a stochastic object and `BondDescriptorAtom` now links to the unique `BondDescritor`.
+Now `BondDescriptor` unique within a stochastic object and `BondDescriptorBond` now links to the unique `BondDescritor`.
     * Motivation: it makes validation of bonding descriptors simpler
 2) Additional validation add around bonding descriptors.